gengxiankun/ssh-am/README.md

  \/____/ \/_/\/_/\/__/\/_/ \/_/\/_/

 ```
-> chair can save your server account (saved locally ~ / .chair.rc), he can facilitate some of the commands the server account needs
+> chair can save your server account (saved locally ~ / .chair.rc), it can facilitate some of the commands the server account needs

 ## Install
 ```